 Taylor Swift's Fearless Announcement Included a Major Easter Egg

 Is it an Easter egg?
 Baby, just say YES!
-Taylor Swift teased the release date of her Fearless (Taylor's Version) album--and it might be here sooner than you think.
-Taking to social...
+Taylor Swift fans deserve a spot in the FBI after decoding her latest round of hidden messages.
+On Feb.
+11, the superstar took to social media to...

 More in www.eonline.com